MrityunjayBhardwaj/Notes-on-Convex-Optimization/README.md

 <hr></hr>

-If you found any mistake or have any suggestion then please let me know by filing an issue..
+If you found any mistake or have any suggestion then please let me know by creating an issue..

 Have a beautiful day :D